Teaching Philosophy

 Art Education Leadership Through a Social Justice Lens

 This course equips in-service art teachers with leadership and organizational skills through a social justice lens.
 It explores networks, communities of practice, and culturally relevant pedagogy, emphasizing the role of educators as agents of change.
-Grounded in theory and practice, the course includes collaborative virtual assignments and guest speakers to foster strategic leadership development within schools, museums, and community settings.
+Grounded in both theory and practice, the course emphasizes collaborative virtual assignments and real-world insights from practitioners working in schools, museums, and community settings.

 Master’s Research Project: Becoming a Practitioner-Researcher